UC-Davis-molecular-computing/scadnano/tutorial/tutorial.md

 ![](images/draw_one_strand.png)

-This is a strand consisting of a single *substrand*, which is a portion of a strand contiguous on a single helix.
-Later we will add *crossovers* to connect multiple substrands on different helices into a single strand, but for now we simply draw the substrands.
+This is a strand consisting of a single *domain*, which is a portion of a strand contiguous on a single helix.
+Later we will add *crossovers* to connect multiple domains on different helices into a single strand, but for now we simply draw the domains.

 By default, strands are not scaffolds, meaning they are part of a design that doesn't represent DNA origami, or they are a DNA origami staple.
 To make this strand a scaffold, right click the strand and select "set as scaffold"